mark-styx/pyDatorama/readme.md

 <br>

-#### **errors**
+#### **Errors**

-The errors module is a collection of custom error classes to provide more specific feedback to the user.
+The errors module is a collection of custom exception classes to provide more specific feedback to the user.
+These exception classes should eventually be phased out as they are unnecessary.

 <br>

 #### **Connection**

-The Connection class handles all connections to the Datorama api; This is to ensure that all requests pass through a common object, which allows robust throughput management.
+The Connection class handles all connections to the Datorama api; This is to ensure that all requests pass through a common object, which allows improved call management.
 The connection creates a connection profile object that can be accessed by multiple instances of pyDatorama to ensure that requests do not surpass rate limits.
-Every response from the api contains updated rate counts and reset times that are passed to the shared profile.
+Every response from the API contains updated rate counts and reset times that are passed to the shared profile.
 Each instance of the connection will store a history of the endpoints that were called for additional debugging.

 <br>